UCA-Squad/moodle-mod_teams/README.md

 If checked a notification will be send to the user after an online meeting creation with a direct link to this meeting.

+> Site administration -> Plugins -> Activity modules -> Teams -> meeting_default_duration

+Parameter to choose in the given list the default meeting duration.
+This value will be used if the closedate of the meeting is empty in the form.
+This closedate will be deducted from the startdate and this selected duration.

 Présentation / Features
 ------------
 <p>Team creation:</p>

-- 3 population choices for the team:
+- 4 population choices for the team:
   - enrolled users: all course enrolled users (with any role) will be added as team members.
 By default, course managers will be team owners.
+  - enrolled student(s): only student (user with no management roles) will be added as team members.
+By default, only the activity creator will be team owner.
   - group(s): only users of this(these) selected group(s) will be added as team members.
 By default, only the activity creator will be team owner (except if you choose the option to add all course managers as team owners).
   - selected user(s): only selected user(s) will be added as team members.
-By default, only the activity creator will be team owner (except if you choose the option to add all course managers as team owners).
+By default, only the activity creator will be team owner.
+- 3 choices to define the team owners:
+  - team creator only: only the team creator (current user) will be added as team owner.
+  - team creator + other users: the team creator and manually chosen users will be added as team owners.
+  - this cours managers: all the course managers will be added as team owners (feature by default on the previous version of the plugin).
 - Displays link to the new team on the Moodle course page.
 - Team members synchronization in function of the selected population.<br/>
 This synchronization will be made with a powershell script.
 This script will use a json generated on your moodle (URL: https:mymoodle.com/mod/teams/get_infos.php) and will list all teams created or all expected members for a specific team.